sisovin/notes-app/README.md

-# notes-app
-A repository for a notes taking app with user authentication and CRUD functionality
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.